 We have lots more frequently asked questions and a kit list here.

-Obviously if joining an Open event you will not know those attending until you meet them but to be honest some of these events have been the best.
+Obviously if joining an Open event you will not know those attending until you meet them, but to be honest some of these events have been the best!

 Along with getting to know one another all these things make for a great event.
 Our Open events have also been the source to life long friendships and even finding love!!

 Do you want to just complete all the mountains as a group and if it is in 24 hours or less it’s a bonus or do you absolutely have to do it within 24 hours?

 If the latter you need a group who train together, stay together and all have the same goals otherwise you can find the group trying to split on the mountain and frustrations developing within the group.

 It is also difficult to know how people will react to sustained physical mountain activity if not trained on mountains previously or for long periods of time.
-For example even the fittest of people can struggle with the long descent of Ben Nevis
+For example even the fittest of people can struggle with the long descent of Ben Nevis.

 If it’s a corporate or team building event consider splitting your teams into expected fitness levels and attitudes.
 The main reason being, if you get it wrong the amazing team building event you have funded, planned and prepared for months could in fact have the opposite effect.

 Whether you are a solo traveller, in a couple, group or organising a corporate event we have an option for you.

 These events happen most weekends of the season and are a great opportunity to meet new people as well as achieving your goal and ticking off that bucket list.

-This is a great option if you want to take on the challenge with you office or a group of mates but need to amend the event to suit you specifically.
+This is a great option if you want to take on the challenge with you office or a group of friends but need to amend the event to suit you specifically.

-We offer the option for private 3 Peaks in 3 Days events where we complete 1 peak each day using B&B accommodation each evening for you to rest, relax and ready yourself for the next peak.
+We offer the option for 3 Peaks in 3 Days events where we complete 1 peak each day using B&B accommodation each evening for you to rest, relax and ready yourself for the next peak.

 Private events can normally be arranged on a date of your choice.
 Please contact us and we will be glad to discuss your plans.